-Erica McGuire is a 32-year-old single mother who is finding success as an online student at Perimeter College.
-She’s studying criminal justice and believes Perimeter is the best place for her to be both a student and dedicated mom.
+Erica McGuire is a 32-year-old single mother who is finding success as an online student.
+She’s studying criminal justice and believes Perimeter is the best place for her to be both a student and a dedicated mom.
 McGuire realizes online education isn’t for everyone, but she highly recommends it for those interested.
 “I met a girl who had four kids at home and has been in school full time,” she said.
 “I could not imagine four laptops,” she added, laughing.

 Graduating high school seniors or recent high school graduates who wish to earn an associate degree in one of more than 30 academic pathways.